+W/m2 °C for the lateral faces.
 In this work, it is adopted $h_3 = h_2$ during the entire analysis.
-Moreover, the removal of forms to obtain the greatest temperature gradient toward the top of the pile cap is not considered.
+Moreover, it is not considered the removal of forms to obtain the greatest temperature gradient toward the top of the pile cap.